 Our club president is Daniel Yang.
-Daniel has a deep respect, understanding and love of the sport of cycling and works hard to inspire others to reach their goals.
+Daniel has a deep respect, understanding and a passion for the sport of cycling.
+His hard work and pay it forward philosophy inspires others to achieve their goals and experience the progressive nature of the sport.
 Whether you are new to cycling or a seasoned rider looking to train effectively, BCC rides are sure to challenge and inspire.
 Refer to Testimonials Page for more.

 The club was established in 2007 with the sole purpose networking cyclists, establishing immediate camaraderie, facilitating a smooth assimilation into the club through a framework which empowers a cyclist (new or old) with fundamentals of group riding safety/skills.
 This allows an individual cyclist to then focus on building their fitness, setting goals, and achieving more than they originally thought possible.
 Since 2007, we have built a strong reputation of safety in the cycling community and the level of camaraderie we have developed is one that all social group should strive for.
 Think of the BCC as the Starbucks of Cycling Clubs where no matter the route or pace group the level of care is the same amongst all riders of the group.
 Consistency in all aspects of a ride leads to a well-respected group of cyclists and that is what the Riders of BCC are – Members of an Extremely Reputable Cycling Club in Canada.